jeromechrist/coding-dojo-docker/README.md

 docker image rm codingdojodocker.azurecr.io/aspnetapp:0.1 docker run -p 9009:80 codingdojodocker.azurecr.io/aspnetapp
 !!
 ```
+Let's deploy this container to an Azure Web App

+TODO

 # 03 - exercise - 3 this linux stuff is cool but what about windows tho ?